delatbabel/elocryptfive/README.md

   you can add a field to `$casts` and also to `$encrypts` so that an array can be cast to a JSON string first, and then encrypted.
 It should also work for Lumen.

-* Prefix all encrypted values with a tag string (currently hard coded as `__ELOCRYPT__:` ) so that plain text data can be detected and handled correctly.
+* Prefix all encrypted values with a tag string (default `__ELOCRYPT__:` ) so that plain text data can be detected and handled correctly.
 The task of writing a script to traverse your existing database and update all plain text data to encrypted data is left to the reader.

 The original Laravel 4 package is here: https://github.com/dtisgodsson/elocrypt